crismariudenis/DotsAi/README.md

-# DotsNeat
+# DotsAi

-This project was my first atempt to use Neural Networks using an evolution algorithm.
+This project was my first attempt to use Neural Networks using an evolution algorithm.

 ## Editable neural network shape